 Ethiopia endured one of the worst genocidal man-made famines of the twentieth century under the Derg communist regime.
 Tens of thousands of Amhara, Tigray, and Oromo highlanders were resettled into Anuak traditional territory during this period, which ended with the overthrow of the Derg regime in 1991.
 They have stayed.
 The situation has grown worse since oil was discovered under Anuak lands by the Gambela Petroleum Corp., a subsidiary of Pinewood Resources, Ltd. of Canada.
 Highland Ethiopians who control the Ethiopian government now have strong economic motives to drive Anuak off of their land.
-The situation is similar to the plight of southern Sudanese across the border.
+The situation is similar to the plight of southern Sudanese across the border, where the central government in Khartoum has profited from oil discoveries under southern land.

 There have been regular massacres of Anuak since 1980.
 Cultural Survival (www.cs.org) has reported on them in six excellent reports published in the Cultural Survival Quarterly beginning in 1981.
-(See Anuak Decimated by Ethiopian Government, Issue 5.3, 1981; Threatened Culture, Issue 8.2, 1984; Ethiopia's Policy of Genocide Against the Anuak of Gambella, Issue 10.3, 1986; Resettlement and Ethiopia (See Anuak Displacement and Ethiopian Resettlement, Issue 12.4, 1988; Oil Development In Ethiopia: A Threat to the Anuak of Gambella, Issue 25.3, 2001.)
-The 13 December 2003 massacre in Gambella has thus far gone unreported in the press, except for articles in the online McGill Report.
+(See Anuak Decimated by Ethiopian Government, Issue 5.3, 1981; The Anuak - A Threatened Culture, Issue 8.2, 1984; Ethiopia's Policy of Genocide <a href="Against the Anuak of Gambella, Issue 10.3, 1986; Resettlement and Villagization - Tools of Militarization in SW Ethiopia, Issue 11.4, 1987; Anuak Displacement and Ethiopian Resettlement, Issue 12.4, 1988; Oil Development In Ethiopia: A Threat to the Anuak of Gambella, Issue 25.3, 2001.)
+The 13 December 2003 massacre in Gambella has thus far gone unreported in the press, except for articles in the online McGill Report and IRIN.